nodejs/node-report/README.md

 platform information and resource usage etc. With the report enabled, reports can be triggered on unhandled exceptions, fatal errors, signals and calls to a JavaScript API.
-The module supports Node.js v4, v6 and v7 on Linux, MacOS and Windows.
+The module supports Node.js v4, v6 and v7 on Linux, MacOS, Windows and AIX.

 Usage: